 If you focus on birthdays, we are all getting older.
-But, many older adults find ways to stay young at heart–fit, mentally active, and purposeful.
+But, many of us who may be “getting up there” in age find ways to stay young at heart–fit, mentally active, and purposeful.
 Here are five ways to feel at your best:

 - Be active: Walk, run, jump rope.
 Get your heart rate up.
 Do balancing exercises and use weights to strengthen your muscles.
 That is key to good health, including bone health, lowering risk of stroke and even spousal health

 - Eat well and keep a healthy weight: Sense of smell and taste can change as you age; it’s still important to eat healthy foods.
 Eat lots of fruits, vegetables, beans, nuts, seeds, lean meats and fish.
 Avoid, fats, pasta and sugared drinks.
-If you qualify, Medicare covers weight-loss counseling and nutrition counseling.
+And if you need help losing weight or eating better, talk to your doctor; in some cases, Medicare covers weight-loss counseling and nutrition counseling.